sara-sabr/ITStrategy/_posts/en/2019-10-15-case-continuous-improvement.md

 f(x) = x<sup>2</sup> - (x*l)
 <!-- markdownlint-enable MD033 -->

 What happens when we graph this?
-Well let's assume we spent 20% of our day on continuous improvement.
+Well, let's assume we spent 20% of our day on continuous improvement.
 Then we lose 20% of our productivity per month.

 ![Graph of f(x) = x^2]({{site.baseurl}}/assets/images/graphx2minusxl.PNG)